tzaeschke/phtree/README.md

 ### Generally

 - The tree performs best with large datasets with 1 million entries or more.
-Performance actually increases with large datasets.
+Performance may actually increase with large datasets.
 - The tree performs best on window queries that return few result (1-1000) because of the comparatively high extraction cost of values.